 We’ve already seen various Active Display-like implementations for other devices, but for many, the coolest feature of the Moto X is undoubtedly the famous “OK Google Now” wake-up hot word.
 This lead many to wonder if this same type of functionality could be added to other devices without a massive battery drain.
 Then came Senior Recognized Developer Xplodwild.

-Posted February 14, 2014 By: Jimmy McGee
+Posted February 14, 2014 at 08:00 am by Jimmy McGee

 Android KitKat 4.4.2 is now available for the unlocked and developer edition HTC Ones!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that CyanogenMod 11 Milestone 3 is available for 50 devices and their is now a way to turn your Moto G into a Play Edition!
 That’s not all that’s covered in today’s video!

 Posted February 11, 2014 at 07:30 am by Will Verduzco

 Googorola may now be Motonovo, but this hasn’t stopped the expedient firmware updates for the critically acclaimed Moto X—at least not yet.
 Now, a wild update appears for the T-Mobile, unlocked, and GSM developer editions of the device, which brings the Moto X to the very latest flavor of Android KitKat, version 4.4.2.

-Posted January 29, 2014 By: Samantha
+Posted January 29, 2014 at 12:30 pm by Samantha

 Although you don’t normally see the boot animation very often, especially on a device with a pretty stable ROM, the inevitable and occasional (or perhaps frequent) reboot prompts you to sit through the whatever flashy wave, colorful pulsating icon, or even a bland Android mascot for those 10 or so seemingly “eternal” seconds.
 If you’re looking for an easy way to make it that much more interesting on the Moto X, you may want to check out Bootiescreen.

-Posted January 20, 2014 By: Samantha
+Posted January 20, 2014 at 05:30 am by Samantha

 So you’ve already cracked the screen on your beloved Moto X when it just ‘somehow’ fell to the ground, and you’re worried that Motorola will void the warranty because you’re phone is rooted.
 Developer editions aside, there probably isn’t much of a chance the tired and overworked device repairman will discover and immediately reject your device, but it wouldn’t hurt to refresh your device back to ‘brand new’ as a safeguard.